p4pyru5/pdfpc-latex-notes/README.md

 To migrate the notes into the pdfpc-file, you should run the shell-script.
 This will automatically convert the tex newline `\\` to `\n`.

-What is different to cebes Version
+What is different to [cebes version](https://github.com/cebe/pdfpc-latex-notes)?
 ---------------

 - collected notes are written to file with `.pdfpc.notes` extension.
 - you have to migrate the notes manually or with the shell script
 - all settings in pdfpc will be preserved, only notes section will be overwritten